elven-star/elven-star.github.io/ElvenStar.md

 giggling whores away from the camp into the darkness of the forest that surrounded them.

-Kris noticed a heavy-set mercanary eyeing Freya, *I dare you touch her.* he20:11 redeploy.log -rwxrwxrwx 1 rshah rshah        478 Sep 10 01:47 script.sh

-thought as came to stop right in front of her, "I don't like the lot."
+Kris noticed a heavy-set mercanary eyeing Freya, *I dare you touch her.* he thought as came to stop right in front of her, "I don't like the lot."

 "I'm hungry."
 Freya said rubbing her belly, "It's getting cold."
 Kris took his